-- We have a developer resources section on our website, with examples and source code that can be used to get started.
+- A developer resources section can be found in deep-berlin/robocars, with examples and source code that can be used to get started with a robocar.

-- Each team will have equal access to the track for data collection and testing.
+- Each team will have equal access to the official race track for data collection and testing.

 - Any questions about the organisation of the challenge can be sent to firstname.lastname@example.org, specifying your team name if you’re already registered.

 2. About the Model Cars (robocars)

-We have a limited number of standard class model cars available for talented teams that do not have one of its own.
-At the moment of filling in the challenge registration, the teams have to specify whether they need a robocar from us.
+We have a limited number of robocars (based on the ‘donkey car’ model) available for talented teams that do not have one of its own.
+When filling in the challenge registration, the teams have to specify whether they need a robocar from the organisers.
 Subsequently, the team will receive a second form that will assess the team members’ familiarity with certain programming and deep learning tools.

-The teams that apply for a model robocar and do not get the opportunity to receive one (e.g. there’s a limited number available), will be contacted by us and receive the full list of components that they would need to assemble a donkey car and where to get them.
+The teams that apply for a model robocar and do not get the opportunity to receive one (e.g. there’s a limited number available), will be contacted by the organisers and receive the full list of components that they would need to assemble a donkey car and where to get them.
 Alternatively, we encourage teaming up with other people who may have a robocar or are eager to participate and build one.

-Important note: the models will be leased exclusively for the duration of the challenge, and therefore they will have to be returned to the organisation after the final race.
+- The models will be leased exclusively for the duration of the challenge, and therefore they will have to be returned to the organisers after the final race.

 4. Meetups & Testing

-We organise and host the official AI for Autonomous Mobility meetup at the Hella Aglaia Mobile Vision GmbH offices once a month.
-We will provide the standard track configuration at every meetup for teams to perform test laps.
-The meetup events are an opportunity to exchange ideas and progress with other teams.
-For more information and updates on the event dates, times, and speakers join the meetup group here.
+- The meetup events are an opportunity to exchange ideas and progress with other teams.
+For more information and updates on the event dates, times, and speakers, join the meetup group here.
 Since the meetup is hosted by different partners, the official track will not be available at every location.

-We will collect and make available the data from the track for participants who are not able to attend a meetup.
+- We encourage participants to collect and make available the data from the track for participants who are not able to attend a meetup.
 Participants can join the Slack space autonomy-mobility.slack.com where most of the AI for Autonomous Mobility and previous challenge community is active.

-Thanks to Deep Berlin partners Fab Lab Berlin and MotionLab Berlin, the teams participating of the Robocars Challenge will have free access to their facilities during the period of the challenge, to work and experiment with their model vehicles, e.g. 3D printing workshops.
+- Thanks to our partner MotionLab Berlin, the teams participating of the Robocars Challenge will have free access to their facilities during the period of the challenge, to work and experiment with their model vehicles, e.g. 3D printing workshops.